0xa1d/0xa1d.github.io/cheatsheet.md

 ### Ports & services

 I always run the following 2 scans to begin with.
-Heard about UDP scans but I haven't needed it yet.

 - Basic scan